maurograndaoramos/myDjangoapp/README.md

     - `simpleGMe`: The Django project settings and core files including URLs, ASGI/WSGI configurations.
     - `oracles`: A Django app within this project that handles specific backend logic, models, views, and URLs.

+    simpleGMe Directory: Houses the core settings and configuration for the Django project.

+    settings.py: Contains all configurations related to the project like database configurations, secret keys, and Django apps configuration. urls.py: Manages the URL declarations for the Django project.
+This is essentially the “table of contents” of your Django-powered site. wsgi.py/asgi.py: Entry-points for WSGI-compatible servers to serve your project. templates/simpleGMe: Includes HTML templates for the main landing page of the application. static/simpleGMe/css: Contains CSS stylesheets that define the look and feel of the project’s landing page.

+oracles Directory: A Django app within the project that handles specific backend logic.

+    models.py, views.py, forms.py, admin.py: These files define the data models, the business logic, the form representations, and the admin customization, respectively. urls.py: Routes requests to the appropriate view based on the request URL.
+    migrations: Contains schema migrations for evolving the database structure over time without data loss. templates/oracles: Stores HTML files for rendering data views specific to the oracles app functionality. static/oracles/css: Contains CSS stylesheets specific to the oracles app. management/commands: Custom management commands that can be used with Django’s command-line utility for administrative tasks.
+    repository: Includes JSON files defining data templates and architecture specifics for the app.

 ## Key App Features

 - Docker Integration: Simplifies deployment and development environment setup.

 - Poetry for Dependency Management: Utilizes Poetry to manage library dependencies, enhancing the security and consistency across developments.

+- [ NEW ] Django CLI for data importing, which adds both "Questions" and "Answers" to the database of available Oracle tables.
+Use the template .json file to build your data set (you can find it in Project/oracles/repository/standardTemplate.
+Just copy it into the directory above and apply changes) and import using `python manage.py import_question`

 **Planned App Features:**

-- `CLI for data management:` Either via native Django command line or using Click, to add "Questions" and "Answers" to the database of available Oracle tables.

-- `User authentication:` Allows user access to stored "Characters" and "Sessions".
+- `User authentication`: Allows user access to stored "Characters" and "Sessions".

 ## Installation